-Since assuming the role in 2011, Texas Wesleyan University President Frederick G. Slabach has developed and executed a bold agenda that cultivates student critical thinking and revitalizes Texas Wesleyan’s home in East Fort Worth as an emerging academic and economic center.
+Since assuming the role in 2011, Texas Wesleyan University President Frederick G. Slabach has developed and executed a bold agenda that cultivates student critical thinking and revitalizes Texas Wesleyan’s home in East Fort Worth as a vibrant academic and economic center.

-President Slabach has a LL.M from Columbia University School of Law, a J.D. from the University of Mississippi School of Law and a B.S. from Mississippi College.
+President Slabach received his LL.M from Columbia University School of Law, his J.D. from the University of Mississippi School of Law and his B.S. from Mississippi College.
 He is married to the Pulitzer Prize-nominated author Melany Neilson.
 They have twin sons and a daughter.